DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

    :alt: EX-Installer - EX-CommandStation - Configure Display Driver
    :scale: 30%

-If you have installed and optional OLED or LED display, enable the ``I have a display`` option, which will present you with a drop down list to select the type of display you have.
+If you have installed and optional oLED or LED display, enable the ``I have a display`` option, which will present you with a drop down list to select the type of display you have.

 The options include: